Bynn-Intelligence/agemin-sdk/README.md

 <button data-agemin-trigger>Verify My Age</button>
 ```

-**Note**: The session ID must be generated server-side and injected into the HTML for security.
+**Note**: The reference ID must be generated server-side and injected into the HTML for security.

 ## Configuration Options